openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 NNCF introduces the data transformation function, providing the interface to adapt the user dataset format to the NNCF format.

 Every backend has own return value format for transformation function.
-It is based on the input data structure of the backend inference framework.
+It is based on the input structure of backend inference framework.
-There are formats of transformation function for each supported backend below.
+There are formats of data transformation function for each supported backend below.

 <details><summary><b>PyTorch, TensorFlow, OpenVINO</b></summary>